iServi News | 31 July 2020 | Term 3, Week 2

 In another exciting initiative, we were delighted to have Head Girl Demi Mammoliti and Head Boy Marco Acciari present the Student Code of Conduct to the College at the whole school assembly.
 The Code was developed by the students for the students and promotes the type of behaviours that they want to see present and upheld at the College.
 Our student leaders have the right to be very proud of this document as it will contribute to the ongoing growth and development of a positive, inclusive, caring and safe environment at the College.
-Demi and Marco have created a video providing further detail about the Student Code of Conduct which will be available in next week’s edition of iServi.
+Demi and Marco are creating a video providing further detail about the Student Code of Conduct which will be available in a future edition of iServi.

 We are most grateful to the Year 12 student leaders for running the assembly in such a professional manner.
 We also thank our IT team for making the online presentation possible